When it comes to water, people often ask how much water to drink for optimal health.

-Here is the break down and those who should not use this.
+Here is the break down of what to do and not to do and those who should not use the Water Cures Protocol.
 Please read this entire section to find your specific need.

 NEVER: drink more than 32 ounces in 2 hours.

-NEVER: drink the water without taking the salt (unless otherwise directed).
-Too much water could wash out the electrolytes needed for normal health.
+NEVER: drink the water without taking the salt (unless otherwise directed by your health care professional).
+Too much water could wash out the electrolytes needed for normal health and cause harm.

-NEVER: Use the protocol if you have kidney disease without talking to a doctor.
+NEVER: Use the protocol if you have kidney disease without talking to a doctor, preferably a kidney doctor.